renecotyfanboy/leagueProject/docs/loserQ/validation.md

     </div>

-We observe we get back most of the input parameters.
-Some are a bit off, due to the sample variance.
-This comes from the fact that we work with a finite number of matches, which are generated from a random process.
-In this situation, some transitions (by pure luck) are a bit overrepresented or underrepresented, which can lead to a slight deviation in the posterior distribution.
-Adding a larger number of games would reduce this variance, but this is not necessary for the purpose of this project, since we showed that we can already find the good dynamic with a few games.
+We find that we get most of the input parameters back.
+Some of them are a bit off due to the sampling variance.
+This is because we are working with a finite number of matches, generated by a random process.
+In this situation, some transitions are (by pure luck) slightly over- or under-represented, which can lead to a slight deviation in the posterior distribution.
+Adding a larger number of games would reduce this variance, but this is not necessary for the purposes of this project, since we have shown that we can find the good dynamics with just a few games.

-To conclude on the validation, I'd say that this approach works pretty well on mock data, and only needs $\sim 34 000$ matches to show that something is happening or not.
-It can grasp random behaviour, and obvious or much more subtle mechanisms that would be challenging to see otherwise.
-When applied to the dataset of true matches, which is five times bigger, we will be able to figure out the best way to describe the history of matches with even more significance.
+To conclude on validation, I'd say that this approach works pretty well on dummy data, and only needs $\sim 34 000$ matches to show that something is happening or not.
+It can catch random behaviour and obvious or much more subtle mechanisms that would otherwise be difficult to see.
+When we apply it to the dataset of real matches, which is five times larger, we will be able to find the best way to describe the history of matches with even more confidence.

 *[DTMC]: Discrete-time Markov Chain
 *[MCMC]: Markov Chain Monte Carlo